-Can my bank or credit union charge me a fee for processing a garnishment if I receive Social Security or VA benefits?
+Can my bank or credit union charge me a fee for garnishing my Social Security or VA benefits?

-If you think your bank charged a garnishment fee when it shouldn't have:
+If you think your bank charged you a garnishment fee when it shouldn't have:

 - Call your bank and explain why you think the garnishment fee is wrong.

-- You can use our sample letter to tell a collector that you receive protected income from Social Security or VA benefits.
-Check out the sample letter and instructions here.
+- You can also to tell a debt collector that you receive protected income from Social Security or VA benefits.